GabrielaRodrigues01/ExerciciosJavaScript/README.md

 12- utilizando a estrutura condicional else.

-13- utilizando estruturas condicionais utilizando else if.
+13- utilizando a estrutura condicional else if.

+14- utilizando a estrutura de repetição while.

+15- utilizando a estrutura de repetição do while.

+16- utilizando a estrutura de repetição for.